abemscac/pies-doc/docs/react/component-rendering.md

 Since the initial value of `count` is `0`, all `setCount(count + 1)` in `click()` will evaluate to `setCount(0 + 1)`.
 So in the first render, the component will define `click()` as a function that runs `setCount(0 + 1)` three times, which updates the value of `count` to `1` instead of `3`.

-From these examples, we've learned a very important lesson — in a React component, **everything works by rendering**, not by time. **Reactive values can only represent the status of a component in a specific render, even in a halfway through function call**.
+From these examples, we've learned a very important lesson — in a React component, **everything works by rendering**, not by time. **Reactive values can only represent the status of a component in a specific render**.
 That's why a component needs to **re-render**.
 But what exactly does re-render do?

 ## What Happens When A Component Re-Renders?